openhab/openhab-python/README.md

 | Set(set)                  | Set           |
 | Item                      | Item          |

+### typical log errors

+#### Exception during helper lib initialisation

+This error happens if there where problems during the deployment of the helper libs.
+A typical error is an insufficient permission.
+The folder "conf/automation/python/" must be writeable by openhab

+#### Failed to inject import wrapper

+This error happens if there where problems reading the python source file "conf/automation/python/lib/openhab/__wrapper__.py"

+This could either a permission/owner problem or a problem during deployment of the helper libs.
+You should check that this file exists and it is readable by openhab.

+You should also check your logs for a message related to the helper lib deployment by just grep for "helper lib"

 ### limitations

 - graalby can't handle arguments in constructors of java objects.
 Means you can't instantiate a javaobject in python with a parameter. https://github.com/oracle/graalpython/issues/367